tronprotocol/wallet-cli/README.md

 Shielded transfer, support three types:

-- MINT: one public address to one shielded address, fromAmount shoule be equal to shielded output amount.
+- MINT: transfer from one public address to one shielded address, fromAmount shoule be equal to the product of Scaling Factor and shielded output amount.
-- TRANSFER: one or two shielded address(es) to one or two shielded address(es), the sum of shielded input amount should be equal to the sum of shielded output amount.
+- TRANSFER: transfer from one or two shielded address(es) to one or two shielded address(es), the sum of shielded input amount should be equal to the sum of shielded output amount.
-- BURN: one shielded address to one public address, shielded input amount should be equal to toAmount.
+- BURN: transfer from one shielded address to one public address, toAmount shoule be equal to the product of Scaling Factor and shielded input amount.

 fromAmount
 > The amount transfer from public address.
-If the transfer type is MINT, this variable must be positive, or it must be 0.
+If the transfer type is MINT, this variable must be the product of Scaling Factor and shielded output amount, otherwise it must be 0.

 shieldedInputNum
 > The number of shielded input note, should be 0, 1 or 2.
 If the transfer type is MINT, this variable must be 0; if BURN, it must be 1.